equinor/flotilla/broker/README.md

 ### Manual environment setup

-The best way to pass this is to store it in a `.env` file in the root of flotilla, and docker compose loads this by default on startup.
+The best way to pass this is to store it **base 64-encoded** in a `.env` file in the root of flotilla, and docker compose loads this by default on startup.
 See [Using the “--env-file” option](https://docs.docker.com/compose/environment-variables/#using-the---env-file--option) for more information.

-The key has to be in the following format (Important that the first line is on its own line):
+The key **has to be base64-encoded in the .env file**.
+The key should be in be in 'pure format' (No start and end lines) before being encoded.

+You can encode the key in any base64 encoder online or:
+To encode the key in a bash terminal, you can run

 ```
------BEGIN PRIVATE KEY-----
-contentcontentcontentvwroighwrofgnsg
------END PRIVATE KEY-----
+key="ACTUAL_KEY_HERE"
+encoded_key=$(echo $key|base64)
 ```

 ## Running the broker